-The Town of Southwick voted to fix the compensation of elected officers and town employee salaries where stipulated, provide for a reserve fund, provide a sum of money for Capital Outlay for the following Town Departments: Cable Ch.
+To see if the Town will vote to fix the compensation of elected officers and town employee salaries where stipulated, provide for a reserve fund, provide a sum of money for Capital Outlay for the following Town Departments: Cable Ch.
 15, Computer, Police, Fire, Lake Management, Accounting Office, Planning Board, Library, Cemetery Commission, Park and Recreation Commission, Town Hall, Public Safety Buildings and DPW (various Divisions) and determine the sum of money the Town will raise and appropriate including appropriations from available funds to defray charges and expenses of the Town including debt and interest for the ensuing FY22 (July 1, 2021 to June 30, 2022) or to take any other action relative thereon.